marier-nico/dotfiles/README.md

 on the monitor that has the padding).
 A work-around for this is to wait for polybar's config to be applied before manually removing the padding afterwards in `bspwmrc`.

-Another important thing is to remember to set a kernel parameter so Nvidia cards trigger udev events on monitor hot-plug events.
-This is part of [autorandr's](https://github.com/phillipberndt/autorandr#udev-triggers-with-nvidia-cards) readme, but it's at the very bottom easy to miss.

-Autorandr works with profiles, so to work with these dotfiles, you will need to create your own profiles and edit `bspwmrc` to recognize those profiles.
-Also, it would be wise to symlink `default` to a desired virtual `autorandr` profile so that a usable configuration is started even when connecting some displays for the first time.
-For example, `ln -s clone-largest default`.
+The `bin/autorandr.sh` script works with profiles, so to work with these dotfiles, you will need to create your own profiles and edit `bspwmrc` to recognize those profiles.